MassTransit/MassTransit/README.md

 ## Getting started with MassTransit

-In order to get started with MassTransit, you can have a look at the documentation, which is located at [http://docs.masstransit-project.com/](http://docs.masstransit-project.com/).
+In order to get started with MassTransit, you can have a look at the documentation, which is located at [http://masstransit-project.com/MassTransit](http://masstransit-project.com/MassTransit).

 ### Simplest possible thing:

-`install-package MassTransit.RabbitMq` then;
+`install-package MassTransit.RabbitMq`

+and then:

 ```
 // Message Definition